Port Republic, New Jersey: Government

 Port Republic operates under the City form of New Jersey municipal government, which is used in 15 municipalities (of the 564) statewide.
 Under this form of government, the council functions as a legislative body: it passes ordinances and approves the appointments of the mayor.
 The mayor, as executive, is responsible for administrative functions and appointment of all officials.
 The governing body is comprised of a mayor and a city council who are chosen in partisan elections held as part of the November general election.
 The mayor serves a four-year term of office.
 The City Council is comprised of seven members, with one member elected at-large to a four-year term in office and six who are elected from wards to three-year terms on a staggered basis with two seats up for election each year.

 As of 2023, the Mayor of the City of Port Republic is Republican Monica "Niki" Giberson, whose term of office ends December 31, 2025.
-Members of the City Council are Council President Stanley Kozlowski (R, 2022; Ward I), Steve Allgeyer (R, 2024; Ward I), Doris A. Bugdon (R, 2024; Ward II), Roger Giberson (R, 2024; At Large), Jacob Nass (R, 2023; Ward II) and Donna L. Riegel (R, 2022; Ward II), with a vacant seat for Ward I expiring in December 2023 that had been held by Tom Kurtz.
+Members of the City Council are Council President Roger Giberson (R, 2024; At Large), Steve Allgeyer (R, 2024; Ward I), Doris A. Bugdon (R, 2024; Ward II), Eugene F. Hawn (R, 2025; Ward I), Jacob Nass (R, 2023; Ward II), Donna Lee Riegel (R, 2025; Ward II) and Michael J. Turner (R, 2023; Ward I - elected to serve an unexpired term).

 In June 2018, the City Council selected Tom Kurtz to fill the Ward I seat expiring in December 2020 that had become vacant following the resignation of Nicholas Capille the previous month.
 In the November 2018 general election, Kurtz was elected to serve the balance of the term of office.

 In March 2017, the City Council swore in Stanley Kozlowski to fill the vacant Ward II seat expiring in December 2019 that was won by John Bonthron in the November 2016 general election.
 Kozlowski served on an interim basis until the November 2017 general election when he was chosen to serve the remainder of the term of office.

 After Council President Craig J. Rummler's resignation letter was accepted in May 2016, Steven Allgeyer was selected from three candidates nominated by the Republican municipal committee and sworn in to fill the vacant Ward I seat.
 In the November 2016, general election, Allgeyer won the remaining two years of the seat.

 Federal, state and county representation

-Port Republic is located in the 2nd Congressional District and is part of New Jersey's 9th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Port Republic had been in the 2nd state legislative district.
+Port Republic is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.